rabbitcannon/tag-calculator/README.md

 ## <a name="laravel"></a> Laravel Setup

 This will just be your normal laravel installation, nothing special but thought I would address it.
+But the laravel root directory is in `/src` folder in this repo.

 ## <a name="misc"></a> Misc Information